Chinomnso-Okechukwu/Unit-3/README.md

         var = InventoryWindow(self)
         var.show()
 ```
 This code snippet is the first step to acheiving our goals of being able to create, check in/out and delete perfumes.
 These lines of code are contained in the class PerfumeActions since that is the window in which the create, check in/out and delete buttons are found.
-The code connects the buttons to the InventoryWindow where the table inventory is found.
+The code connects all these buttons to the InventoryWindow where the table inventory is found.

 ```.py
 self.tableinventory.cellChanged.connect(self.changeDB)